Learn how digital dollar stablecoins provide an internet-native payments infrastructure for digital-first retailers and online marketplaces.

 Additionally, the online retailer could seamlessly process mass payouts to suppliers, staff, and freelancers in digital dollars globally.
 Using the Circle Payments product, an internet business can payout stakeholders in both fiat currency and digital dollars.

 The integration of USDC can also help businesses reduce costs as digital dollar transfers are typically cheaper than traditional payment methods.
 An on-chain stablecoin transaction usually costs between a few cents to a few dollars.
 Conversely, leading digital payments providers charge up to 3.5% of the transaction amount plus bid/offer on the currency conversion.

 As an internet-native payment processing solution, stablecoins can be easily integrated into any ecommerce platform, online marketplace, or mobile application.

-Using the Circle Marketplaces product, for example, a digital marketplace can accept traditional payment methods (like debit cards, credit cards, and ACH), and stablecoin payments and process multi-sided payout to marketplace participants.
+Using the Circle Payments, Payouts, and Digital Dollar Accounts products, for example, a digital marketplace can accept traditional payment methods (like debit cards, credit cards, and ACH), and stablecoin payments, build out complex transaction flows between buyers and sellers, and process payouts to marketplace participants globally across those same rails.
 In effect, online marketplaces can use USDC in combination with Circle’s product suite as a plug-and-play payments infrastructure.

 Global marketplaces can also seamlessly top-up dollars accounts using fiat currency payment methods in local currencies using a debit or credit card.